Lithuanian conferences during World War I: First conferences

+Bern in August 1915

 The first conference was held jointly with Latvians, the northern neighbors of Lithuania, in August 1915, when Lithuania was not yet fully overtaken by German forces.
 The conference was organized by Juozas Gabrys, who was introduced to Latvian activists by Atis Ķeniņš, and Antanas Viskantas.

 The representatives adopted a resolution which expressed their solidarity with the Entente Powers and condemned atrocities committed by German troops.
-They resolved to seek wast autonomy (not yet full independence) for a joint Lithuanian–Latvian state that would encompass a territory of 250000 km2.
+They resolved to seek vast autonomy (not yet full independence) for a joint Lithuanian–Latvian state that would encompass a territory of 250000 km2.
 For comparison, present-day Latvia and Lithuania cover approximately 130000 km2.
 However, the plans for a joint Lithuanian–Latvian independence movement did not materialize and, it seems, the resolution remained the only document calling for a joint Lithuanian–Latvian state.

+Stockholm in October 1915

 As war progressed, Gabrys' attitudes shifted in support of Germany which adopted a policy, articulated by Alexander Parvus, supporting various nations seeking autonomy or independence from Russia.
 In October 1915, together with Estonian Aleksander Kesküla, Gabrys traveled to Stockholm to meet with Martynas Yčas, member of the Russian State Duma, and Stasys Šilingas, an employee of the Russian Ministry of Internal Affairs.

 Kesküla wanted to persuade Yčas to resign from the Duma in support for Germany.
 Yčas wanted to organize a much broader conference with Lithuanian representatives from Lithuania, Russia, Western Europe, and United States and was disappointed that only Gabrys could attend.
 Jonas Aukštuolis and Ignas Šeinius also attended the meeting.
 The meeting, self-declared the First Lithuanian Conference, did not adopt a political statement.
 Nevertheless, the men established a war refugee relief organization, the Swedish–Lithuanian Aid Committee (Švedų-lietuvių šelpimo komitetas), which included chairman Carl Lindhagen, mayor of Stockholm, secretary Verner Söderberg, editor of Stockholms Dagblad, and Lithuanian manager Jonas Aukštuolis.